Rahul-Khanna/danny/readme.md

 Hopefully it is clear that this graph between users and entities is a bipartite one.

+Note:
+* By construction there exists no u_i belonging to U s.t. deg(u_i) = 0, where deg(u_i): The number of edges connected to user i.
+* Such users wouldn't appear in a log record of users visiting entities
+* Similarly there are no such v_i belonging to V s.t. deg(v_i) = 0
+* These facts give us a further condition that this graph is actually a connected bipartite graph

 In general **danny** should be used when `O(|E|) << O(|U|*|V|)`

 ## How To Use